mvpdw06/react-redux-practice/README.md

 ### Cross modules

-- [x] When fetching data is not first time, it can compare it selfs and show different color(better or worse).
+- [x] When fetching data is not first time, it can compare it selfs and show different color(better or worse).(data structure in reducer, css)

 ### Router

-- [x] Implement component to get routing parameter as props.
+- [x] Implement component to get routing parameter as props.(route rule setting)
-- [x] Resolve when we stay in some router url and refresh website, it should be not show 404 not found.
+- [x] Resolve when we stay in some router url and refresh website, it should be not show 404 not found.(devServer historyApiFallback: true)
-- [x] Router link to a page and be redirect to another page.
+- [x] Router link to a page and be redirect to another page.(browserHistory.push)

 ### High-order component

-- [x] simple HOC.
+- [x] simple HOC.(enhancerFunction(Component))
-- [x] HOC as class decorator.
+- [x] HOC as class decorator.(@enhancer)
 - [x] When view is changed, show loading screen.

 ### Others